Film Spoilers and

 Secret Window (2004)

 Rainey confirmed that Shooter's story was almost exactly the same as his own late 1994 "Secret Window" story.
 He also recalled how his wife Amy discovered their home's own secret window: "It's a secret window, and it'll look down on a secret garden."
-Mort was threatened by the stalker to provide proof of authorship (with a June 1995 Ellery Queen's Mystery Magazine publication with his name on the story) within three days.
+Mort was threatened by the stalker to provide proof of authorship (the original June 1995 Ellery Queen's Mystery Magazine publication of Rainey's story with his byline name on the story) within three days.

 And then there were several more murders - committed by "John Shooter":